 Scientific studies are showing that the process of intermittent fasting and the strain this puts your cells under may help your cells’ become more resistant to stress (12).

-How Intermittent Fasting Can Help With Weight Loss
+How Intermittent Fasting Helps With Weight Loss

 How Intermittent Fasting Improves Your Metabolism

 Intermittent fasting indirectly boosts your metabolism by improving a host of conditions including lowering your levels of insulin which facilitates fat burning (15).
 Interestingly, your levels of human growth hormone (HGH) increase during a fast (16).
 HGH aids fat loss and muscle gain.
 Also, your nervous system sends norepinephrine to your fat cells making them break down your body fat into free fatty acids.
 These free fatty acids are used for energy (17).
 These studies lead us to believe that short-term fasting increases fat burning.
 Short-term fasting refers to fasting for a length of time less than two days.
-Fasting for any amount of time more than two days may suppress your metabolism.

 How Intermittent Fasting Changes Your Belly Fat